asannadock/Pixabay-Slideshow/README.md

  - in Terminal navigate to the copied repo's folder
  - run `npm install` to install all dependencies
  - in the copied repo's folder rename the file `.env_sample` to the `.env` and add your pixabay API key instead of the YOUR_API_KEY_HERE
- - run `npm run serve` to make the project open on your localhost.
+ - run `npm run serve` to open the slideshow on your localhost.
 For the localhost 8001 port is being used - http://localhost:8001/.